Genoma-Agency/db-sync/README.md

 Memory usage is controlled by three arguments:

+- `jobs`
 - `pkBulk`
 - `compareBulk`
 - `modifyBulk`

-To calculate the approximate maximum memory required you can use the formula:
+To calculate the approximate maximum memory required for table T you can use the formula:

 - T = table with the highest number of rows (sum of source and target)
 - ST = rows count of T in source